JoseFcoMH/riboseq_pipeline_gatfield/README.md

+In the lab of David Gatfield, we developped two distinct pipelines that process and map Ribo-seq and RNA-seq data.
+The Ribo-seq pipeline was based on the previous pipeline [`pipeline`](https://github.com/gatfieldlab/pipeline).
+If you need any help, please contact virginie

 # Ribo-seq Snakemake pipeline
-In the lab of David Gatfield, we developped two pipelines that process Ribo-seq and RNA-seq data.
-The Ribo-seq pipeline was based on the previous pipeline [`pipeline`](https://github.com/gatfieldlab/pipeline).

 ## Pipeline overview for mouse data:
 - Download sequencing data (if needed)
     - You need to manually create a file called "samples.links" containing the links to download the Ribo-seq data.